CoreyNotice/coronavirus/README.md

-# Chome EXtention that replaces  coronavirus word with -----'
+# Chome EXtention that replaces  coronavirus word with colorful text'4